microsoft/Windows-universal-samples/Samples/TouchKeyboardTextInput/README.md

 -   Number
 -   Search
 -   Telephone

+**Note** Because of a known issue, the first Scenario in the JS sample does not work properly in Phone - the text controls in the JS sample do not obey the "spellcheck" attribute.

 **Note** The Windows universal samples require Visual Studio 2015 to build and Windows 10 to execute.